brndnsmth/disneyland-savings-calculator/README.md

 # Disneyland Savings Calculator

-Small web app to estimate the amount required to save per week or per month for a trip to Disneyland in Anaheim, CA.
+Small web app to estimate the amount required to save per day, week, or month for a trip to Disneyland in Anaheim, CA.